NBISweden/workshop-reproducible-research/docs/snakemake.md

 !!! tip
     Rather than supplying the config file from the command line you could also add the line `configfile: "config.yml"` to the top of your Snakefile.

-If we want to move all project-specific information to `config.yml` and let the Snakefile be a more general RNA-seq analysis workflow we need to:
+If we want to move all project-specific information to `config.yml` and let the Snakefile be a more general RNA-seq analysis workflow we need the config file to:

 * Specify which samples to run.
 * Specify which genome to align to and where to download its sequence and annotation files.